Dead Things: Plot

 After having sex on the floor of Spike's crypt, Buffy and Spike discuss her feelings for him; she acknowledges "sometimes" liking him at best, but "never" fully trusting him.
 Later, Buffy talks privately with Tara about the fact that Spike can now hurt her despite his chip continuing to function; she fears Willow's spell brought her back "wrong", and Tara agrees to research the possibility.
 That evening, Xander and Anya teach Dawn to waltz, in preparation for the wedding.
 Dawn leaves to stay with her friend Janice, not having anticipated Buffy's uncharacteristic desire to spend the evening with her, so Buffy joins the others at the Bronze.
-There, Buffy and Willow discuss the latter's recovery, having not used magic in a month.
-Willow then joins Xander and Anya on the dance floor while Buffy wanders to the balcony.
+There, Buffy and Willow discuss the latter's recovery after having not used magic in a month.
+Willow then joins Xander and Anya on the dance floor, while Buffy wanders to the balcony.
 Spike joins her there and they have sex while he forces her to watch her friends dance; he encourages her to think of her life with him as separate from theirs.

 Meanwhile, the Trio create a "cerebral dampener", which can turn any woman into their sex slave.
 Warren browses a bar for attractive women while Andrew and Jonathan watch through a camera in Warren's tie, pointing out various women they would like to have as slaves.
 Irritated by the suggestions, Warren removes his earpiece and approaches someone familiar: his ex-girlfriend, Katrina.
 Katrina rejects Warren, but he uses the dampener on her and she addresses him as "Master".
-The trio bring her to the house they have rented since fleeing their lair, and dress her as a maid.
+The trio bring her to the house they have rented since fleeing their lair, and dress her as a French maid.
 After she serves them champagne, Warren brings her to a bedroom for sex, but the dampener's control fades.
 Enraged, she accuses the Trio of planning to rape her, shocking Jonathan and Andrew, who are also disturbed to learn that she is Warren's ex-girlfriend.
 Katrina declares she will go to the police; to stop her from leaving, Warren hits her in the head with the champagne bottle, accidentally killing her.